2023 Graduation Celebration

 Parking.
 Where do I park?
 How much is parking?

-- Reminder: The University of Washington Link Light Rail & U-District Light Rail Station are within walking distance.
-For more information on planning your trip, please visit Link Light Rail planning or Sound Transit trip planning
+- Reminder: The UW Link Light Rail & U-District Light Rail Station are within walking distance.
+For more information on planning your trip, please visit Link Light Rail Planning or Sound Transit trip planning

 Can I bring my own food and beverages to this event?